-Each month, Swainsboro’s City Council and Mayor honor an outstanding citizen who has shown leadership, self-sacrifice, or great distinction in serving or representing the Swainsboro community.
+The OurTown Hero Award is presented by Swainsboro’s City Council and Mayor in honor of an outstanding citizen who has shown leadership, self-sacrifice, or great distinction in serving or representing the Swainsboro community.
 The City Council presents these honors on the first Monday of each month during the regularly scheduled City Council Meeting at City Hall.
 To nominate someone for the OurTown Hero Award, please complete the OurTown Hero Nomination Form and return it to Swainsboro City Hall.

 Meet “OurTown Hero”